Why am I so quiet?

 If you find yourself feeling quiet and introspective, it may not be a bad thing.
 Studies have shown that introspection can be beneficial for mental health and that taking time to reflect and be alone can be a great way to reconnect with yourself.

 It’s important to remember that everyone has their own unique personality and that being quieter than others doesn’t mean there is something wrong with you.
-Embrace your introspective nature and use it as an opportunity to learn more about yourself and the world around you.

 21. “I CAN NOT think of anything to say”